 Staff taking registers in class are aware that they should mark any missing pupil as absent.

 They should not rely on the information of the pupils as to the whereabouts of other pupils.
 The School Office will check whether the pupil is in the Medical Centre or at an extra lesson etc.

-On occasions when a member of staff identifies a pupil missing from their expected location immediate action is required.
-The Head, Vice Principal and the Head of the Junior/Senior School will be informed and may assist with the investigations.
+On occasions when a member of staff identifies a pupil missing from their expected location, immediate action is required.
+Senior Staff will be informed and may assist with the investigations.